Codecademy/docs/content/css/concepts/transform-functions/terms/transform-origin/transform-origin.md

 ---
 Title: "transform-origin"
-Description: "Sets the origin of an elements tranformation."
+Description: "Sets the origin of an element's tranformation."
 Subjects:
   - "Web Development"
   - "Web Design"